Mechanistic inference of stochastic gene expression from structured single-cell data: Leveraging Structured Data to Overcome Ambiguity

 \subsection{Spatial Context Connects Location to Kinetics and Function}

-Beyond temporal observation, the spatial organization of molecules within cells and tissues is increasingly accessible through high-resolution imaging like smFISH.
+Beyond temporal observation, the spatial organization of molecules within cells and tissues is increasingly accessible through high-resolution imaging, ranging from single-molecule FISH (smFISH) for quantifying a few specific gene transcripts to highly multiplexed methods like MERFISH capable of mapping hundreds simultaneously \cite{chen2015SpatiallyResolvedHighly}.
 These spatial patterns offer another valuable data modality to dissect mechanisms obfuscated in other measurements.
 Various computational toolkits and statistical frameworks (e.g., \cite{wang2024ELLAModelingSubcellular}) have emerged to quantify mRNA enrichment in specific compartments (e.g., nucleus, cytoplasm, protrusions) or proximity to cellular structures.
 These methods offer functional insights, such as cell-type-specific pattern variations \cite{takei2025SpatialMultiomicsReveals}, but often lack mechanistic details of how spatial organizations arise.
-Many foundational mechanistic models (e.g., \cite{ma2024AnalysisDetailedMultistage}) consider well-mixed compartments, overlooking the fine-grained spatial information available from imaging.
+Some mechanistic models (e.g., \cite{wang2025JointDistributionNuclear}) consider well-mixed compartments, overlooking the fine-grained spatial information available from imaging.

-Explicit spatial stochastic modeling (e.g., via the reaction-diffusion master equation, RDME) connects observed spatial patterns to underlying kinetics.
-For instance, transcription typically occurs at specific nuclear loci at a location denoted $z$ in the nuclear domain $\Omega$.
+Explicitly modeling molecular positions, however, unlocks the mechanistic link between these fine-grained patterns and the underlying kinetics.
+For instance, transcription occurs at a visible transcriptionally active site (TAS), modeled as a point source at location $z$, within a nuclear domain $\Omega$ delineated by a fluorescent stain (e.g., DAPI).
 The subsequent approximate diffusive motion of mRNA through the crowded nucleoplasm (with diffusivity $D$), followed by processing, nuclear export, or degradation, encodes spatial mRNA patterns, although challenging to dissect due to the stochasticity and low molecular counts inherent to these systems. \citet{miles2025IncorporatingSpatialDiffusion} provides an example of quantifying these spatial gradients by coupling telegraph transcription kinetics with a spatial movement model and explicit nuclear export at a geometric boundary.
-While the resulting mRNA distribution $x_1,\ldots, x_m$ is challenging to describe with stochasticity in both the number and positions, they are concisely encoded as a spatial Cox process \cite{schnoerr2016CoxProcessRepresentation}
+While the resulting distribution of mRNA positions $x_1,\ldots, x_m$ is challenging to describe due to stochasticity in both the quantity and value, it is concisely encoded as a spatial Cox process \cite{schnoerr2016CoxProcessRepresentation}